Michael Holley: Career

+Holley he is currently an Associate Professor of Practice Journalism at Boston University.

 Holley is the author of three books one of which, Patriot Reign: Bill Belichick, the Coaches, and the Players Who Built a Champion, made the New York Times Best Seller list for nonfiction.

 Holley has appeared on the ESPN television program Around the Horn as well as I, Max on Fox Sports Net.

 On September 14, 2020, Holley joined Peacock to co-host a new show with Michael Smith called Brother From Another from 3-5 ET.

 Personal life

 Michael Holley was born in Akron, Ohio.
 He earned a Bachelor of Arts degree in Journalism from Point Park College in May 1992.
 On April 30, 2005 he gave the commencement speech to the class of 2005 at Point Park University, where he received an honorary Doctor of Humane Letters degree.
 Max Kellerman, graduate of Columbia University, often made verbal jabs at Point Park University while the two were featured on "I, Max."

 Holley married on July 14, 2007.